Nukesor/sticker-finder/README.md

 Available commands:

     /help       Display help
     /tag [tags] Tag the last sticker posted in this chat /tag_set    Start to tag a whole set
+    /tag_random - Get a random sticker for tagging.
+Crowdsourcing :).
+Thanks for everybody doing this :)!
+    /vote_ban [reason] Vote to ban the sticker set of the last sticker in the chat.
     /next       Skip the current tag
     /cancel     Cancel all current tag actions

 Feel free to host your own or to use mine: @std_bot